Agricultural Machinery Management

 Learning activities on the course are diverse, including lectures, seminars, tutorials and workshops.
 This course makes use of the extensive on-site research facilities and the College farms.
 Students will be expected to undertake extensive independent study and research to support lectures, seminars and assessments.
 Group work and group presentations will form an important part of the course.
 Students will also have access to specialist IT hardware and software including an on-line learning platform.

-Students will face a variety of assessments including examinations, essays, debates, assignments, technical reports, group and individual presentations, individual study projects and industry based case studies.
+Students will face a variety of assessments including examinations, essays, assignments, technical reports, group and individual presentations, individual study projects and industry based case studies.

 What work experience can I get?

 There is no formal work placement on this course.
 The Academic and Vocational Skills Development and Industry Project modules may utilise both on and off site working environments to provide opportunities for students to develop practical and technical skills and help prepare them for employment in their chose subject area.

 On successful completion of the FdSc programme students may apply for further qualifications such as BSc (Hons) Agriculture, BSc (Hons) Agricultural Livestock Science (Top-up) or BSc (Hons) Agricultural Crop Science (Top-up).

 Graduates will be in a position to apply for posts available in the agricultural industry (and other related industries) including:

 Farm Business Advisor

 Livestock Breeding specialist

 The College works closely with a range of industry organisations including AHDB, NFU, TFA, Breed Societies, RASE Agricultural discussion groups and Monitor farms YFC.